Information for Faculty and Staff

 - Explore options instead of trying to “fix it” for the student

 - Emphasize that seeking help is a sign of health and maturity, not weakness

-- Contact counseling services for consultation if the student resists help & you are concerned about what to do
+- Contact counseling services for consultation if the student resists help and you are concerned about what to do

 - Encourage the student to contact the counseling center to make an appointment or ask the student to call to make an appointment at the Counseling Center while he or she is in your office